StefanThoma/teal_intro/README.md

 ## CICD

-Three workflows are implemented:
+Three CICD workflows are implemented:

-Spellcheck, stylecheck, and book publishing.
+spellcheck and stylecheck on pull request, and book rendering and publishing on merge with the master branch.